bucharest-gold/szero-grunt/README.md

      grunt.loadNpmTasks('szero');

 ### Configure the plugin
-This is done by adding the `grunt.initConfig` section in `Gruntfile.js`
+This is done by adding a property to `grunt.initConfig` in `Gruntfile.js`

     szero: {
       directory: '.',